cchen408/paypal/about.md

   - Work with backend team (Santhosh Padinjarepu spadinjarepurakk@paypal.com) to problem solve
   -

 # April 2022

 ## Checkout Insights
-- was finally able to resolve, the issue was actually not with either teams but with datastreamserv
+- was finally able to resolve, the issue was actually not with either teams but with the actual data

 ## Arctic Banes
 - Take over as scrum master for arctic banes.
 - Start to ramp up on all of our tracks.
+  - Track 1 includes insightsnodeweb and self serve data analytics on PayPal side and some light front end work for BT side
+  - Track 2 includes Custom Reporting, Gateway Stability
+- Begin to have 1-1 with all members of Arctic Banes scrum team.

+# May 2022

+- Finally able to meet all team members face to face
+- We currently have 3 scrum teams under Dinny and some of them were having issues with the scrum process
+- Finally close out the checkout insights page issue
+- After running a few successful scrums and getting the processes setup am going to slow down and concentrate more on getting my own tassk completed

+### Insights Track
+- Work with product (Abhijeet Bhatt)
+- 3 tracks for insights
+  1. Admin SSO Integration
+  2. Backend Overhaul - Move DataStore from Elastic Search to Big Query
+  3. Frontend Overhaul - Revamp the Insights Application

+- Initially we were just going to be owning the front end portion but now we are going to be taking complete ownership from E2E

+#### Revamping Insights Application

 ## Innovation Hours